locpv/htdocs/preachmusic.com/wp-content/plugins/add-link-to-facebook/readme.txt

 * Please report any problem you encounter
 * Reports that everything works are also appreciated :-)

-= 1.185 =
-* Bugfix: warning in messages widget

-= 1.184 =
+= 1.196 =
-* Revert: use new Facebook comments API
+* New feature: process comment replies, thanks @Lukas
-* Improvement: more debug information
+* Improvement: better Facebook avatar processing, thanks @Lukas

-* Updated FAQ
+= 1.195 =
+* Tested with WordPress 3.8.x

-= 1.183 =
+= 1.194 =
-* Improvement: use new Facebook comments API
+* Removed plugin updater class

 = Older versions =
-* Deleted, because of maximum readme.txt size
+* Deleted, because of maximum readme.txt size (thanks @wordpress.org)
 * Newer versions should always be compatible with [older versions](http://wordpress.org/extend/plugins/add-link-to-facebook/download/ "Other Versions")

 == Upgrade Notice ==

-= 1.185 =
+= 1.196 =
-One bugfix
+One new feature, one improvement

 == Setup guide ==